TLe2023/CarPricePrediction/README.md

 #### 6.2 Permutation feature importance

 Permutation feature importance model inspection technique randomly shuffles a single feature value and consequently breaks the relationship between the feature and the target - price.
 The decrease in the model score indicates the level of dependency of the model to the feature and, therefore, how important the feature is to the model.
-Below are the results of permutation importance computed on both the trained set and the test set for the selected model.
+Below are the results of permutation importance computed on both the train set and the test set for the selected model.
 The top three features are **"model", "odometer" and “year”**.
 The results are consistant with that of the coefficient method.

 ![fig14](images/permutation.png)

-Features that are important on the trained set but not on the test set might cause the model to overfit.
-The similarity of the feature importance ranking between those two plots, trained and test, suggests that the selected model is not overfitting.
+Features that are important on the train set but not on the test set might cause the model to overfit.
+The similarity of the feature importance ranking between those two plots, train and test, suggests that the selected model is not overfitting.

-In additiion, when data contains strong multicollinear features, the results of permutation importance might misleading in some cases.
+In additiion, when data contains strong multicollinear features, the results of permutation importance might be misleading in some cases.
 When a feature is permuted, the model can get the same information from the other correlated feature.
 Therefore, performance of the model does not effect.
 This is not the case for the selected model because the permutation importance plot shows that permuting a feature drops the accuracy by 0.5.
 In addition, based is on the correlation matrix above, features which are strong collinear do not present.

 ## 9. Conclusion and Recommendations